A dynamical Interpretation of Sequential Decay in Reactive Scattering

-Part (b) of the figure shows the transverse energy of the outgoing asymptotes as function of $\phi_{red,in}$.
-The red curve gives $E_{\perp,A}$ and the blue curve gives $E_{\perp,C}$.
-Remember that the quantity $E_{\perp,A}$ makes sense when the trajectory ends in channel $A$ or in channel 0 and the quantity $E_{\perp,C}$ makes sense when the trajectory ends in channel $C$ or in channel 0.
-A trajectory ends in channel A exactly when $E_{\perp,A} < 0$ and it ends in channel C exactly when $E_{\perp,C}<0$.
-The boundary point between $B_A$ and $B_0$ is the point where $E_{\perp,A} = 0$ and the boundary point between $B_C$ and $B_0$ is the point where $E_{\perp,C} = 0$.
+Part (b) of Fig. 6 shows the transverse energy of the outgoing asymptotes as function of the initial reduced phase $\phi_{red}$.
+The blue curve gives the final asymptotic energy $E_{\perp,A}$ corresponding to the channel $A$ and the yellow curve gives $E_{\perp,C}$ corresponding to the channel $C$ .
+For the trajectories that ends in channel $0$, we can use both definition of the transverse energy of the outgoing asymptotes to define $E_{\perp,0}$.
+A trajectory ends in channel $A$ exactly when $E_{\perp,A} < 0$ and it ends in channel $C$ exactly when $E_{\perp,C}<0$.
+The boundary point between basins $B_A$ and $B_0$ is the point where $E_{\perp,A} = 0$ and the boundary point between basins $B_C$ and $B_0$ is the point where $E_{\perp,C} = 0$.

 In the next two figures, we show some trajectories in the position space running close to the basin boundary of channel 0.
-The figure 7 presents 6 trajectories close to the boundary between $B_A$ and $B_0$ and Fig.8 presents 6 trajectories close to the boundary between $B_C$ and $B_0$.
+The Fig. 7 presents 6 trajectories close to the boundary between basins $B_A$ and $B_0$ and Fig. 8 presents 6 trajectories close to the boundary between basins $B_C$ and $B_0$.
 For each one of these figures there are three trajectories from the basin of the two fragment channel ( panels (a), (b) and (c)) and three trajectories from the basin of the channel 0 ( panels (d), (e) and (f)) respectively.